kaltura/playkit-js/docs/autoplay.md

  #### The Good News
 These restrictions apply only to automatic playback with sound, but not to automatic playback without sound.
 Our player can manage this logic by himself and to identify if the current environment does not support autoplay with sound.
 In that case, he will apply autoplay without sound.
-To use this feature, you'll need to set the `allowMutedAutoPlay` accordingly to your desired behavior.
+To use this feature, you'll need to set the `playback.allowMutedAutoPlay` accordingly to your desired behavior.
  >### playback.allowMutedAutoPlay
  >##### type: `boolean`
  >##### default: `true`